 - Be a UK resident

-Please note: If your film has not screened at a BAFTA-qualifying festival, but has screened at a number of international LGBTIQA+ film festivals or has received specific recognition from LGBTQIA+ communities, we encourage you to apply.
+Please note: If your film has not screened at BAFTA-qualifying or international festivals, but has received specific recognition from LGBTQIA+ communities, we encourage you to apply.